Munsterlandr/enchant-mun-ts/README.md

 1. Concealing:
 A treasure enchant for armor that makes it not appear to other players.

-2. Beheading:
+2. Forbidden:
-Makes mobs with custom heads have a 5% - 25% chance of dropping their head, 5 levels.
+Explodes on use.
+Curse.

-3. Curse of Secrecy:
+3. Curse of Secrecy (not finished):
    Hides all enchants and curses on the weapon.
 Never the only curse on loot.

-4. Forbidden:
-Explodes on use.
-Curse.